-Chemotargets has been invited to speak at the Chem-Bio Informatics Society (CBI) Annual Meeting: “Drug Discovery and Development Pioneered by Data-Driven Research"” which takes place in Tokyo, Oct.
+Chemotargets SL. has been invited to speak at the Chem-Bio Informatics Society (CBI) Annual Meeting: “Drug Discovery and Development Pioneered by Data-Driven Research"” which takes place in Tokyo, Oct.
 3-5, 2017.

 “Chemotargets CLARITY: An Advanced Analytics Platform for Predictive Pharmacology and Safety”

 The recent explosion of heterogenous data for millions of small molecules in a range of diverse areas of relevance to drug discovery offers a wealth of opportunities for using that data to build predictive models for pharmacology, safety and therapeutics but also poses challenges to develop advanced analytics tools that allow for visualizing its complexity in a highly compact and interpretable manner.
 Dr. Mestres will present the newly introduced platform Chemotargets CLARITY: an advanced analytics platform that allows for linking chemistry, pharmacology, and safety data.
 During the seminar, several use cases will be presented, covering:

 - Extraction and visualization of pharmacology and safety data for small molecules available in public and patent databases

 - Prediction of the pharmacological profile of an early small molecule hit from HTS

 - Identification of potential safety liabilities due to the predicted off-target pharmacology

 - Prediction of metabolites and their pharmacological profiles as a source of safety liabilities

 - Exploiting the analytics tools provided to extract signals from all data generated